buildpacks/rfcs/text/0000-lifecycle-all.md

 Each of these phases will continue to be available individually as provided by the current lifecycle.

 ### Platform API 0.3
-The existence of `all` will constitute a non-breaking but substantive change to the Platform API, bringing us to Platform API 0.3 .
+The existence of `creator` will constitute a non-breaking but substantive change to the Platform API, bringing us to Platform API 0.3 .
 Although platform will interpret this as a breaking change, we do not have a mechanism for indicating non-breaking platform API change pre 1.0.
 Bumping the platform API number is necessary so that platforms like `pack` know whether or no they can use this feature.

 # Motivation
 [motivation]: #motivation